 I have continued my future skills research.
 Here is below my attempt to synthesize what caught my attention so far.

 We kept engaging in asynchronous chats in the global communities I am a member of.
 The topics vary.
 From critical thinking and creativity to produce our crafts.
 From using workplace learning models to building and engaging a community of practice remotely.

-I wrote a Linkedin recommendation to Paul Simbeck-Hampson for his continuous support and work we did with personal brand transformation.
+I wrote a Linkedin recommendation to Paul Simbeck-Hampson for his continuous support and worked with personal brand transformation.

 It was time to make some spring cleaning: books donation, shoe donation.